 Many of you have asked for advice about preparing for the two exams required for Spanish citizenship.
 Here are some helpful hints, based on my own experience.

-First Stop: Visit an Instituto Cervantes in Albuquerque, Seattle, Chicago, New York or Boston
+First Stop: Visit an Instituto Cervantes in Albuquerque, Seattle, Chicago, New York, Boston, or Miami

 If you live near an Instituto Cervantes, please contact them first.
 The branch in Albuquerque is friendly and helpful.
 You can call them if you have trouble reaching another branch.